 Join professional New Zealand landscape and nature photographer Phillip Bartlett as we photograph a selection of the South Island's most spectacular landscapes on this very popular 8-day workshop.
-ONE PLACE LEFT!
+SOLD OUT.
+Waitlist available.

 With a maximum of only 6 participants, travelling in 2 modern 4-wheel drive vehicles, this workshop has been designed around the Aoraki/Mt Cook, Central Otago, Fiordland, Milford Sound and Queenstown areas.
 We have planned every day to give us the best opportunity to experience the quality of light photographers dream of.
 The route we travel provides many opportunities to photograph both New Zealand's most-loved scenery and also backcountry landscapes which are seldom seen.

 This workshop is suitable for all levels of photographer, from absolute beginner to seasoned professional.
 At each shoot location Phillip is always on hand to assist with advice and instruction, and the small-group environment allows for plenty of one-to-one tuition.
 We will also be conducting a series of short modules during the workshop, with attendance being optional, as follows: